fetchai/agents-aea/docs/acn-internals.md

   - `ERROR_UNSUPPORTED_VERSION`, with integer value `1`: the receiver of the message does not support the protocol version of the sender;
-  - `ERROR_UNEXPECTED_PAYLOAD`, with integer value `2`: the payload could not be deserialized on the receiver side;
+  - `ERROR_UNEXPECTED_PAYLOAD`, with integer value `2`: the payload could not be deserialised on the receiver side;
   - `ERROR_GENERIC`, with integer value `3`: an internal error;
   - `ERROR_SERIALIZATION`, with integer value `4`: a serialization error occurred on the receiving end;